CoreBTS/devops-primer/course-material/module2-terraform/terraform.md

 # Module 2 - Terraform

 This module is designed to facilitate independent study and work towards creating your Terraform deployment.
 You will need to have Terraform installed locally, the download link is in [Recommended Tools](https://github.com/CoreBTS/devops-primer/blob/main/course-material/recommended-tools.md) .
-The Terraform Provider will be [AzureRM](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) for all of the resources in this module.
+The Terraform Provider will be [AzureRM](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) for all of the resources in this module except for the Secret random value.
 Please pay careful attention to any warnings listed on a Resource's documentation page, some of them are deprecated and should not be used.

 ## Module Info